krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 Let's go back to the example with matrix multiplication from [CPU - a bit harder](#cpu-hard) section.
 To see what our CPU is doing in both cases I usually start with looking at basic CPU performance counters.
-To have my focus on the right place I like to start with JMH test.
+To have my focus on the right place I like to start with the JMH test.

-I've prepared such a benchmark in ```jmh-suite``` module.
+I've prepared such a benchmark in the ```jmh-suite``` module.
 Let's run it with perf profiler:

 ```shell
 java -jar jmh-suite/target/benchmarks.jar -prof perf